PubInv/PubInv/ideas/Project #79: NanoJointStockCompanies.md

 Of course it is tempting to create "coins" and allow identities to be anonymous, proven by some cryptographic means.
 This would work and probably has some advantages; but it is an enormous headache and really unneeded.

+# References

+Sheh, Wesley, and Joel Nishimura.
+"Why You Should Be Able to Make Your Own Individualized, Digital Nano-Currency."
+Communications of the ACM 66.8 (2023): 35-38.